 We are asking childcare providers in Kingston and Richmond to write case studies about the journey they have taken towards developing their models for the implementation of the extended entitlement in September 2017.

-This case study is from an out-of-school provider working in partnership with schools to offer wrap around and non-term time childcare and the business planning that they have been involved in to develop their model.
+An out-of-school provider working in partnership with schools to offer wrap around and non-term time childcare and the business planning that they have been involved in to develop their model (opens a new window)